-Your doctor may ask you about your symptoms and examine you.
+Your doctor will ask you about your symptoms and examine you.

-To confirm a diagnosis of vasculitis, a small sample of tissue (a biopsy) may need to be taken to examine under the microscope.
+To confirm a diagnosis of vasculitis, a small sample of tissue (a biopsy) is often needed to examine under the microscope.

-There is no cure for vasculitis but treatment can help control your symptoms and often leads to remission of the vasculitis.
+There is no cure for vasculitis, but treatment can help control your symptoms and often leads to remission of the vasculitis (where symptoms become less severe or disappear).
 Some people have chronic (long-term) vasculitis, however, and never go into remission.

 Medicines for vasculitis work by: